ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 As well as specifying a specific cell data type for a column, the grid can also infer the cell data type from the row data.
 This can be done by setting `cellDataType = 'auto'`.
 This can be set on the [Default Column Definition](/column-definitions/#custom-column-types) to apply to all columns.

 The inference will occur the first time that row data is passed into the grid.
-Inference will only work for columns that contain non-null values; for other columns you will need to set the cell data type directly.
+For inference to work for a column, it must contain non-null values and have the `field` property set (inference will not use Value Getters).
+If these conditions are not met, no cell data type will be set (it will need to be defined directly on the column if desired).
+Note that where inference is possible but it does not match any of the pre-defined cell data types, it will default to `object`.

 The following example demonstrates enabling cell data types (via `'auto'`):
 - The **Athlete** column has a `'text'` data type.